What are Gallstones?

 Eating a low-fat diet may help reduce your risk of developing gallstones.
 Some natural supplements may also be useful, particularly those that are thought to protect against gallstone development by breaking down and lowering bile cholesterol.

-Meanwhile researchers writing in the journal BMC Gastroenterology carried out tests in humans, and concluded that taking regular supplements of vitamin C may be associated with a reduced prevalence of gallstones (ii).
-There’s also some evidence to suggest using vitamin C supplements on a regular basis may help prevent gallstones in women (iii).
+There’s also some evidence to suggest using vitamin C supplements on a regular basis may help prevent gallstones in women (ix).

 FOS is found naturally in foods such as asparagus, Jerusalem artichoke, leeks, onions and soya beans.